adamsyy/assignease-frontendApp/README.md

 - Metamask

 # Running the Flutter App
-To run the Assignment Help App, follow these steps:
+To run the Assignease App, follow these steps:

 - Install Flutter on your development machine.
 - Clone the project repository from GitHub.